chicken soup

 Notes

 You can opt to keep ALL of the shredded chicken aside and only add the chicken to each serving bowl as desired.
-This is helpful in homes (like mine) where some people (usually a picky child) refuses to eat the shredded chicken in the soup.
+This is helpful in homes (like mine) where some people (usually a child) refuses to eat the shredded chicken in the soup at all.
 Any leftover chicken can be used during the week in chicken salad, on a sandwich, in pasta, etc.

 Other options to consider: